The application process varies depending on the course you’ve chosen and whether you’re a Home or international student (your tuition fee status).

 - Check your spam folder regularly in case messages from us go into these folders.

-Applications open for all of our pre-degree courses in October 2019.
+Applications for all of our pre-degree courses open in October.
 The deadlines are:

-- Foundation Diploma in Art and Design: You must apply by 1pm GMT on Friday 31 January 2020.
-If you meet this deadline you should receive an answer from us by 22 April 2020.
+- Foundation Diploma in Art and Design: You must apply by 1pm GMT on Wednesday 22 February 2023 for equal consideration.
+If you meet this deadline you should receive an answer from us by May 2023.

 What you’ll need to provide